Olympus E-P1 vs Panasonic FZ2500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-P1 and Panasonic Lumix DMC-FZ2500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ2500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-P1 does not offer wifi capability.
+In contrast, the E-P1 does not provide wifi capability.

 So how do things add up?
 Is there a clear favorite between the Olympus E-P1 and the Panasonic FZ2500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.